 The agency maintains and implements a policy relating to complaints.
-The inspector noted a number of complaints had been received since the last inspection.
-Records viewed of a sample of complaints confirmed each matter had been appropriately managed and where possible resolved.
-The majority of complaints had been in relation to one service user who has been provided with support of the multi-disciplinary team.
+The inspector noted one complaint had been received since the last inspection.
+Record of this complaint viewed confirmed that the matter had been appropriately managed.

 A review of incident reports documentation confirmed that potential concerns were managed appropriately in accordance with the agency's policies and procedures.
 There were no incidents that needed to be notified to RQIA since the last inspection.